-The Indonesian Throughflow is one of the largest movements of water on the planet.
-And is the key to understanding the amazing biodiversity of the huge Indonesian archipelago and the Coral Triangle.
+The Indonesian Throughflow is, simple stated, the largest movement of water on the planet.
+And is the key to understanding the incredible biodiversity of the Indonesian archipelago and the Coral Triangle.

 The Throughflow is an incredibly powerful force of nature.
 With so much water flowing that a special measurement had to be developed to quantify it – the “Sverdrup”!